canonical/praecepta/en/index.md

 <!-- RULE
-#27 Active voice
+#27 Active voice and passive voice
 -->

-## Active voice and agents
+## Active and passive voice

-In documentation, sentences are most often clearer when you include the agent and make it active.

-When describing processes, tasks, and flows, we provide statements about actions that take place.
-We describe machinery built by humans, so we write about known causes and effects.
-To exclude or displace the cause – the agent, the thing taking action – is to cast a fog over the facts and make the writing evasive and mystical.
-Documentation that doesn't positively identify the actors in the machinery reads like a series of loosely-connected descriptions of effects.
-The best tool to connect a cause with an effect is the agent.
+Documentation contains a mix of active and passive voice, and you should use both with care and attention.

+Active voice makes the agent – the thing taking action – the subject of the sentence.
+In "The server hosts all the files", _the server_ is the agent.

+Passive voice occurs when you demote the agent.
+It either recasts the agent into an adjunct role, such as in "The files are hosted by the server", or omits the agent entirely, as in "The files are hosted".

+Whether to use active and passive voice depends on the focus of the sentence.
+When writing about software, we often describe user actions (_You can do X_) and causes and effects (_A leads to B_).
+Misusing passive voice tends to disengage the reader or make the software's workings seem inscrutable.
+Excessive passive voice, where the agent is rarely mentioned across large passages of text, makes for exhausting and tedious reading.

+Consider the sentence "In Ubuntu 23.10, apps **are now installed** with the App Center".
+This would be poor phrasing in a user guide, as the user isn't the focus.
+We ought to communicate that _they_ should take this action, not some unspecified entity.
+We can improve this sentence by adding the user in the agent role – "In Ubuntu 23.10, **you can now install** apps with the App Center".

-Include the agent in the sentence:
+When you're describing a user action, or a cause and its effect, it's best to include the agent in the sentence:

-- **Use**: The site stores all the files.
+- **Use**: The `validate` library checks the form for errors.
-- **Don't use**: All the files are stored.

-Make the agent active, or in other words, write with active verbs:

-- **Use**: The script checks the form for errors.
+- **Use**: The script deletes the files.

+When the agent isn't the focus or is unknown, you can call on passive voice:

-- **Don't use**: The form is checked for errors by the script.
+- **Use**: Before an upload, the form is checked for errors.
+- **Use**: Every time the script is called, the files are deleted.

-If you're unsure about whether a sentence contains passive voice, look for these patterns:
+If you're uncertain about how to recognise passive voice, look for these patterns:

 - is <em>verb</em>ed
 - are <em>verb</em>ed